Ironman-007/PCBPT/README.md

 It's very rough.
 The machine design is not that perfect.
 The motor I used is 28BYJ-48 (https://www.amazon.com/ELEGOO-28BYJ-48-ULN2003-Stepper-Arduino/dp/B01CP18J4A).
 It's very slow.
 The software is not that good, either.
 I have a seperate GUI for the signal choosing.
 However, what I want is choose the signal from the EDA, or make a GUI with the Sch and choose the signal from the SCH.

 ## PCBPT_V2.0
+The second version is under developed now.

+The new machine is looked like this: